mclaughlin-ryan/rmclaughlin4.github.io/README.md

 ### Reconstructive Breast Implant

 This reconstructive breast implant was designed and developed with fellow engineering students for a senior course project.
-With the goal of providing breast reconstruction to patients who had undergone a mastectomy operation, this implant was developed by the curing of silicone in a 3D printed mold to form a single-lumen shell capable of retaining fluid and withstanding outside stresses.
+With the goal of providing breast reconstruction to patients who had undergone a mastectomy operation, this implant was developed by the curing of silicone in a 3D printed mold to form a single-lumen shell capable of retaining fluid and withstanding outside stresses. (scroll through)

 <p align="center">
   <object data="Reconstructive%20breast%20implant%20project%20summary.pdf#toolbar=0" type="application/pdf" width="800px" height="443px">